greg-raven/grus/_posts/2016-10-04-new-report-shows-impact-of-immigration-on-less-educated-workers.md

 ---
-title: 'New report shows impact of immigration on less educated workers'
+title: "New report shows impact of immigration on less educated workers"
 layout: post
 categories:
 - Letters